napari/napari.github.io/dev/_sources/gallery/linked_layers.rst

 links them such that when one of the linked attributes changes on any of the linked layers, all of the other layers follow.

+.. tags:: experimental

 ..
-GENERATED FROM PYTHON SOURCE LINES 11-31
+GENERATED FROM PYTHON SOURCE LINES 13-33